-The Technology and Security Services Unit is implementing Pentana, project management automation software, to streamline work processes and collaborations within OSIG units.
-The software allows for project planning, scoping and scheduling; time management; workpaper and evidence management; internal and external reporting; business management; action tracking and approvals.
+TSS will continue to transition, along with other in-scope agencies, to enterprise platforms from VITA-sponsored providers.
+This includes infrastructure, hardware and software.
+TSS continues to implement Pentana to streamline work processes and collaboration within OSIG units.
+This software allows for project planning, scoping and scheduling; time management; workpaper and evidence management; internal and external reporting; business management; action tracking and approvals.